yt-project/yt/doc/source/analyzing/generating_processed_data.rst

 .. code-block:: python

-    # Adds all of the data to the table, but non-used bins are masked
+    # Adds all of the data to the Table, but non-used bins are masked
     t = profile.to_astropy_table()
-    # Only adds the used bins to the table
+    # Only adds the used bins to the Table
     t_used = profile.to_astropy_table(only_used=True)
     # Only adds the density and temperature fields
     t2 = profile.to_astropy_table(fields=["density","temperature"])